-In 2011 Kenya passed a law that prohibited Female Genital Mutilation (FGM) and imposed tough penalties on perpetrators and those abetting the practice.
-The law not only banned the practice in Kenya but also prohibited cross-border FGM and barred medical care givers from carrying out the practice.
+In 2011 Kenya passed a law that prohibits Female Genital Mutilation (FGM) and imposes tough penalties on perpetrators and those abetting the practice.
+The law not only bans the practice in Kenya but also prohibits cross-border FGM and bars medical care givers from carrying out the practice.
 In addition, the law holds that consent cannot be cited as an excuse for conducting FGM.

 However, much more remains to be done.

-At Equality Now, we are calling on Kenya to work closely with Uganda, Tanzania, Ethiopia and Somalia so as to end cross-border FGM.
+At Equality Now, we are calling on Kenya to work closely with Uganda, Tanzania, Ethiopia and Somalia to end cross-border FGM.
 This can only be done if the perpetrators in any of these countries are held to account for their actions and if law enforcers collaborate their efforts.

 - Awareness-raising and education campaigns are conducted to change cultural perception and beliefs on FGM and child marriage and acknowledging the practices as human rights violations with harmful consequences.